Campaign of the Month: July 2020

 - The color black is treated as a non-color, so everyone can (and does) wear it.

 Lineage is utterly irrelevant to the Taareh but genetics are not.
 Fetuses are genetically engineered to accomplish specific tasks (hence the caste system) and brought to term in ‘birthing matrixes’ which effectively makes all Taareh tubies.
 When born, infants are placed in an appropriate creche where they are raised to adulthood.
 Freeborn children are inevitably looked down upon and generally slotted as either Workers or Rankless.
+Among the Rankless, there are the inevitable legends and myths about one of their own rising to the gold, but official dogma does not recognize any such historical event or person.

 To indicate one’s position within the greater society, each Taareh (excepting the Rankless, of course) receive facial tattoos according to their caste: one stripe indicates a worker, two indicates a maker, three indicates warrior, and so on.
 These tattoos are granted upon their ‘graduation’ from the creche and require most of the skull to be shaved, as the ‘stripes’ continue around the entire head.
 Every year, upon the day of their advancement from the creche, any Taareh capable of doing so celebrate their status as an adult by having these tattoos touched up.